Play: an essential activity to help your child grow.

-From an early age, children must learn many things that seem so natural to us adults: how to pick up an object, stand up, talk, live in harmony with others , or how to manage anger and frustration .
-It has now been proven that it is largely thanks to play that children will be able to gradually acquire all new skills.
-They say play is child labor - and it's true!
+From a very young age, children must learn many things that seem so natural to us adults: how to pick up an object, get up, speak, live in harmony with others , or how to manage anger and anger. frustration .
+It is now proven that it is largely thanks to play that children will be able to gradually acquire new skills.
+They say that play is children's work - and it's true!

-So… What could be better than combining business with pleasure?
+So… What’s better than combining business with pleasure?
 We will explain everything to you.

-The game: an essential in the life of your little wolf.
+Play: an essential in the life of your little wolf

 Play from birth

-Have you noticed that if you put your finger in your newborn's palm, it grips it tightly?
+Have you noticed that if you put your finger in your newborn's palm, he grips it tightly?
 This is an important reflex - an action that babies have at birth and do automatically.
-Looks like he's playing with you, doesn't he?
-However, from about 3 months, these reflexes begin to disappear.
-Babies then begin to move their bodies with purpose.
-They are definitely more interested in the world around them.
+It looks like he's playing with you, doesn't it?
+However, from around 3 months, these reflexes begin to disappear.
+Babies then begin to move their bodies for a specific purpose.
+They are much more interested in the world around them.
 They begin to explore toys and people through the senses, and they learn what objects and people are and do through this sensory play.

-Reproducing your child's facial expressions, singing lullabies, exaggerating facial expressions, talking to your child: these are the simple moments that lay the groundwork for play and establish your baby's emotional security.
-The game therefore begins at birth, a baby is ready to play in his own way.
+Reproducing your child's facial expressions, singing lullabies, exaggerating facial expressions, talking to your child: it is these simple moments that lay the foundations of play and establish your baby's emotional security.
+The game therefore begins from birth, a baby is ready to play in his own way.
 During the first months of his life, he uses his senses to play and learn.
-He also often plays on his own with his hands and feet.
+He also often plays alone with his hands and feet.

 There is a disjunction between learning and play.
-Learning has long been a reference to effort, rigor and seriousness, while play often conveys an image of relaxation and pleasure.
-It is assimilated to a moment of reward and escape, to an activity
+Learning has long been a reference to effort, rigor and seriousness while play often reflects an image of relaxation and pleasure.
+It is likened to a moment of reward and escape, to an activity

 Fundamental learning

-Above all, the game allows the acquisition of fundamental learning such as knowledge , know -how (through practice, implementation and the gestures that the games involve), and finally, life skills (through the behavior that allows the child to integrate into society - emotional, social and behavioral benefits).
+Above all, the game allows the acquisition of fundamental learning such as knowledge , know -how (through practice, implementation and the gestures that games involve), and finally, knowing how to be (through learning behavior that allows the child to integrate into society - emotional, social and behavioral benefits).
 In fact, play is as much a part of healthy development as eating vegetables, reading books together, and getting a good night's sleep.

-For you to better understand the impact of play in your toddler's life, think of yourself when you feel overwhelmed.
+To help you better understand the impact of play in your little one's life, think about yourself when you feel overwhelmed.
 Isn't your first instinct to take refuge in activities that soothe you?
 Gym, singing, outing with friends, walks… These activities are more than a distraction.
 They are a way to reconnect us, to recharge our batteries.
-The same goes for children, although they need a lot more play time.
-Frequent, daily play can help reduce your child's anxiety, stress, and irritability.
-It also helps to boost joy and self-esteem.
+The same goes for children, although they need much more play time.
+Frequent, daily play can help reduce your child's anxiety, stress and irritability.
+It also helps to strengthen joy and self-esteem.

 That's not all…

-Play promotes cognitive growth (meaning that play is essential for healthy brain development.)
-Also, it allows them to learn about the world and themselves.
+Play promotes cognitive growth (this means that play is essential for healthy brain development.)
+It also allows them to learn about the world and themselves.
 They also learn skills they need to study, work and maintain relationships, such as:

 - Self-confidence